Britain's FTSE stalls after touching 15-year peak

 "We see market risk led by Ukraine and geopolitics as among the key drivers for a move lower (in the FTSE)," Atif Latif, director of trading at Guardian Stockbrokers, said.

+Strength in financials added more than 10 points to the FTSE, and hopes that Greece will secure a debt deal supported the market.
+However, the British blue-chip index underperformed the euro zone's Euro STOXX 50, up 0.7 percent after Greece said it intends to ask on Wednesday for an extension of its loan agreement with the euro zone.

-Coca-Cola Hellenic dropped 2.6 percent after the company reported a 11.4 percent drop in profits and on concern about developments in Ukraine.
-It has substantial exposure to Russia, which has seen sanctions imposed by the West over the conflict in Ukraine.
+Coca-Cola Hellenic dropped 3.6 percent, the top FTSE 100 faller, after the company reported a 11.4 percent drop in profits and on concern about developments in Ukraine.
+Its profits were hindered by its substantial exposure to Russia, which has seen sanctions imposed by the West over the conflict in Ukraine.

-The FTSE 100 underperformed the euro zone's Euro STOXX 50 , up 0.5 percent after Greece said it intends to ask on Wednesday for an extension of its loan agreement with the euro zone.

-Hopes that a deal might be struck to keep a financial lifeline for Greece, despite misgivings from international lenders, also helped to support UK-listed financials.
-The FTSE 100's loss would have been 6 points greater without gains by financial shares.

-Among other gainers, Intercontinental Hotels rose 2.2 percent, rebounding from a fall after its annual results on Tuesday.
+Among gainers, Intercontinental Hotels rose 2.2 percent to lead the market, rebounding from a fall after its annual results on Tuesday.

 Analysts said the share price was stretched after the hotel group reported results in line with forecasts, but the shares were buoyed on Wednesday by upgrades to its target price from UBS and Jefferies.
-(Editing by Larry King)
+(Editing by Susan Fenton)

 * ECB tightening expectations underpin euro (New throughout, updates prices, adds quotes)